 - In a bowl, add egg and sugar.
-Use a hand mixer to whisk in high speed for at least 5 minutes, or until the mixture becomes thick, airy, and can form ribbon.
+Use a hand mixer to whisk at high speed for at least 5 minutes, or until the mixture becomes thick, airy, and can form ribbon.
 If you are using a whisk, this may take 10-15 minutes.
 (This step is important!)

 - Add instant coffee and vanilla extract to the mixture.
 Mix until combine.

-- In another bowl, combine sifted all purpose flour, salt, and baking powder.
+- In another bowl, combine sifted all-purpose flour, salt, and baking powder.

 - Pour in half of the dry ingredients into the wet mixture.
 Fold in lightly and mix until combined.
 Pour the remaining dry ingredients.
 Fold in lightly and mix until combined.

-- Add approx 1/4 cup of mixture to the melted butter.
+- Add approx 1/4 cup of the mixture to the melted butter.
 Mix until it fully incorporates.
 This may take a few minutes.

 - Pour the butter mixture with the remaining batter.
 Mix until combine.